 Sattvic foods are fresh, light, easily digestible and full of prana (life force).
 Ripe fruits, nuts, ghee (clarified butter), cardamom, raisins, cooked vegetables and cow’s milk from well-treated cows are all considered Sattvic in both Ayurveda and Yoga.

 When I first began eating more Sattvic foods, I noticed how my mind immediately began to feel much calmer.
 I could more easily experience clarity and inner peace.
 Eating Sattvic foods was truly the first step of cultivating a more harmonious and happy relationship with myself, first and foremost, and thereby finding more harmony in all my other relationships.
-I began to feel more creative and inspired, like I could really tap into a deeper part of myself in Yoga and meditation practice than I ever could before.
+I began to feel more creative and inspired, like I could really tap into a deeper part of myself in Yoga and meditation practice

 I now rarely experience any cravings for food, and in fact feel a much greater sense of my own overall fullness.
 Eating Sattvic foods has been an amazing way to tap into the inner freedom I used to seek through external means.
 Cultivating Sattva through my diet has provided me a way to not only feel fuller, but to remain full, to give from an inner space of fullness, which ensures I do not get depleted when in giving.